intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 protocols beyond their initial design and deployment.
 Active maintenance of protocols reduces or eliminates the opportunities to apply Postel's guidance.

+The cooperation between those implementating and specifying the protocol is necessary for effective maintenance.

 There is good evidence to suggest that protocols are routinely maintained beyond their inception.
 This document serves primarily as a record of the shortcomings of the robustness principle.